UW-itemMirror-apps/DizCuzBoard/README.md

 - uses the same X-Y coordinate horizontal service as our team project infinitysort.

 5.How well does it scale? (e.g., through use of Dropbox folders to organize information)?
-- Use dropbox folders and shared folders.
+- Uses dropbox folders and shared folders.

 6.Does it make good use of metadata?
-- Uses meta data for positioning, title, content, and resource.
+- Uses meta data for positioning, title, content, and resource and are stored in the dropbox Xooml2 fragment.
+- Uses phantom associations.

 7.Can people working from different devices and OS platforms use the app collaboratively? (e.g. leveraging support for sharing and syncing of Dropbox folders).
 - Collaboration is possible over PC in most platforms(windows, OSX, Linux) and comtemporary internet browsers( chrome, firebox, etc)